Sailesh-Maharjan/Sailesh-Maharjan/README.md

 ## 💡 About Me

-🎓 Computer Engineering degree holder with a strong foundation in software development.
+🎓 Computer Engineer with a strong foundation in software development.
 💻 Committed to writing clean, maintainable code and designing scalable backend architectures.
 🌐 Strong interest in server-side development, database optimization, and performance tuning.
 🚀 Continuously enhancing my skills in the Microsoft ecosystem and modern backend engineering.